-The Electrolux group-wide policies convey strong and coherent messages to our employees across the Group on how we conduct business.
-All Group Policies are approved by Group Management and are mandatory, monitored and enforced.
+The Electrolux Group-wide policies convey strong and coherent messages to our employees across the Group on how we conduct our business.
+All Group policies are approved by Group Management and are mandatory, monitored and enforced.
 Each policy has a policy owner and a policy holder responsible for communicating the policy and monitoring its implementation.
-A variety of channels such as the Group’s intranet, e-learnings and face-to-face trainings are used to inform and educate our employees on those policies relevant in their everyday jobs.
+A variety of channels such as the Group’s intranet, e-learnings and face-to-face trainings are used to inform and educate our employees on those policies relevant to their everyday jobs.

 Monitoring procedures include audits of our own operations as well as those of our suppliers, and self-assessments.